-Before seeing a psychologist, it’s a good idea to find out about the following things:
+Before seeing a psychologist, it’s a good idea to find out about things like the following:

-- Why you’re going to the psychologist: talk with your GP about why your child needs to see a psychologist.
+- Why you’re going: talk with your GP about why your child needs to see a psychologist.

-- Waiting list: how long before you can get an appointment to see the psychologist?
+- Waiting lists: how long before you can get an appointment to see the psychologist?

-- Location: find out where you have to go to see the psychologist – for example, a public or private hospital, or consulting rooms.
-You might have to travel further than you expect, depending on your child’s needs.
+- Locations: find out where you have to go to see the psychologist – for example, a public or private hospital, or consulting rooms.

 - What to bring to the appointment: for example, you might need to bring your child’s referral letter, school reports or assessments from other specialists like speech pathologists.

-You can talk about these things and any other questions with your GP before you go to the psychologist.
+You can ask your GP these and any other questions before your child sees the psychologist.
 You could also ask the psychologist’s clinic when you make the appointment.
-It’s a good idea to write down any questions you have, so you don’t forget.
+It’s a good idea to write down your questions, so you don’t forget.

 If you’re concerned about your child’s mental health or behaviour, get immediate professional support.
 You can speak to your GP or call Lifeline on 131 114, Kids Helpline on 1800 551 800, or Beyond Blue on 1300 224 636.
 You can also take your child to the nearest hospital emergency department.